A Macintosh History 85.10

 More than a few people are now recognizing the fact that the original Mac is too small to be perceived as the serious business computer Apple wants to sell.

 A Macintosh History 85.11 travels to November 1985.
-We meet PageMaker and the Atari ST, take a MacDraw masterclass, dive into the ROM with MS BASIC, hear from Bill Atkinson, and ask if Apple has lost its mystique.
+We meet PageMaker and the Atari ST, then go shopping for hard disks.
+We take a MacDraw masterclass, disassemble software with MacNosy, and dive into the ROM with MS BASIC.
+We hear from Bill Atkinson and ask if Apple has lost its mystique.

 Or check out other posts from A Macintosh History.